zimbora/esp32-freeRTOS2/Readme.md

 #### /app/settings

-  Can be used by user to store app configurations
+  Can be used by user to store app configurations\
-  Use sysfile.write_file() method to store data and sysfile.read_file() to read data
+  Use sysfile.write_file() method to store data\
+  and sysfile.read_file() to read data

 #### /app/records

-  Use this directory to store data that should be sent to mqtt broker An autonomous service will be checking for new files and always that is possible it will send to mqtt broker
+  Use this directory to store data that should be sent to mqtt broker\
+  An autonomous service will be checking for new files and always that is possible it will send to mqtt broker

 ## Commands

-  Commands are passed through MQTT with topic prefix/fw/# The following commands are available
+  Commands are passed through MQTT with topic prefix/fw/#\
+  The following commands are available

   On receive (topic:payload):
   - :prefix/status (update clock)
   - :prefix/fw/reboot/set : 1 (reboots system)
   - :prefix/fw/reset/set : 1 (reset memory)
+  - :prefix/fw/clean/records/set : 1 (clean records in memory)
   - :prefix/fw/fota/update/set : {"url":""} (updates fw)

 ## Configurations

-  Configurations are done through MQTT with topic :prefix/fw/# The following commands are available
+  Configurations are done through MQTT with topic :prefix/fw/#\
+  The following commands are available

   On receive
-  - :prefix/fw/modem/set : {"apn":"","pwd":"","user":"","band":(uint8_t),"cops":(uint16_t)} (updates modem settings)
+  - :prefix/fw/settings/modem/set : {"apn":"","pwd":"","user":"","band":(uint8_t),"cops":(uint16_t)} (updates modem settings)
+  - :prefix/fw/settings/wifi/set : {"ssid":"","pwd":""} (updates wifi settings)
-  - :prefix/fw/mqtt/set : {"host":"","user":"","pass":"","active":(bool)} (configure 2nd mqtt) connection)
+  - :prefix/fw/settings/mqtt/set : {"host":"","user":"","pass":"","active":(bool)} (configure 2nd mqtt) connection)
-  - :prefix/fw/keepalive/set : {"active":(bool),"period":(seconds)}
+  - :prefix/fw/settings/keepalive/set : {"active":(bool),"period":(seconds)}
+  - :prefix/fw/settings/log/set : {"active":(bool),"level":(0-disabled;1-verbose;2-debug;3-info;4-warn;5-error)}
+  - :prefix/fw/ar/set : {}
+  - :prefix/fw/alarm/set : {}
+  - :prefix/fw/js/code/set : (file)

 ## MQTT

-  Device can have one or two connections
+  Device can have one or two connections\
-  The first connection will be always enabled
+  The first connection will be always enabled\
-  A second one can be activated and in that case all publish messages in app directory will be redirected for this second connection
+  A second one can be activated and in that case all publish messages in app directory will\
+  be redirected for this second connection

 ### Prefix

-  Prefix identifies device in MQTT and it is formed by project + uid prefix = MQTT_PROJECT+"/"+uid
+  Prefix identifies device in MQTT and it is formed by project + uid\
+  prefix = MQTT_PROJECT+"/"+uid

-  MQTT_PROJECT is defined in credentials file uid = "mac:"+macAddress
+  MQTT_PROJECT is defined in credentials file\
+  uid = "mac:"+macAddress

 ### Subscriptions